beckyhuynh/ESP32-INMP441-dynamic-audio-visualizer/README.md

 ## Important notice and final notes:
 - This project works best with some kind of noise amplifier or LOUD music playing.
 I used my fender guitar amp to make the music more alive for the mic.
-- The mic is not very sensitive with regular microphone or laptop speaker, the bars will barely spike.
+- The mic is not very sensitive with regular microphone or laptop speaker, the bars will spike very little.
 - This might be due to the manufacturing of the mic, since it is not a professional recording mic, or could also be due to the root mean square method which better detects PEAKS in loud sounds.